-The question of how verbal and nonverbal cues differentially activate knowledge was addressed, albeit in a basic way, by Lupyan & Thompson-Schill (2012), who found that hearing words such as "dog" led to consistently faster recognition of subsequently presented pictures of the cued objects than was possible after hearing equally familiar nonverbal cues such as a dog bark.
-This "label-advantage" persisted for new categories of "alien musical instruments" for which participants learned to criterion either names or corresponding sounds-evidence that the advantage did not arise from the nonverbal cues being less familiar or inherently more difficult to process.
-Labels were not simply more effective at activating conceptual representations, but the representations activated by labels were systematically different from those activated by nonverbal sounds.
+The question of how verbal and non-verbal cues differentially activate knowledge was addressed, albeit in a basic way, by Lupyan and Thompson-Schill (2012), who found that hearing words such as "dog" led to consistently faster recognition of subsequently presented pictures of the cued objects than was possible after hearing equally familiar nonverbal cues such as a dog bark.
+This "label-advantage" persisted for new categories of "alien musical instruments" for which participants learned to criterion either names or corresponding sounds-evidence that the advantage did not arise from the non-verbal cues being less familiar or inherently more difficult to process.
+Labels were not simply more effective at activating conceptual representations, but the representations activated by labels were systematically different from those activated by non-verbal sounds.
 Specifically, labels appeared to preferentially activate the most diagnostic features of the cued category as inferred by analyzing response patterns for different category exemplars.
 Thus, hearing "dog" appeared to selectively activate the features most central to recognizing dogs.
-As subsequent studies made clear (Edmiston & Lupyan, 2013, under review), while nonverbal cues such as dog barks activated representations of specific dogs (and at specific times), verbal labels appeared to activate a more abstracted and prototypical representation.
-Labels, and specifically labels, thus appear to function as categorical cues.
+As subsequent studies made clear (Edmiston & Lupyan, 2015), whereas non-verbal cues such as dog barks activated representations of specific dogs (and at specific times), while verbal labels appeared to activate more abstracted/prototypical representations.
+In short, labels, being categorical cues, are uniquely well-suited to activate categorical mental states.

 There might appear to be an inconsistency in the idea that words both activate modal mental representations that are at the same time categorical.
 This apparent paradox can be clarified by work on canonical views of objects.
 Words activate perceptual representations of objects from particularly frequent (Edelman & Bülthoff, 1992; Tarr, 1995; Tarr & Pinker, 1989) or informative perspectives (Cutzu & Edelman, 1994).
 Similarly, in the absence of contextual information to override it, people tend to generate visual representations (or simulations), from words that correspond to prototypical cases.
 These language-driven simulations can be thought of as schemas in that some degree of perceptual detail appears to be engaged (including shape, size, orientation, distance, and perhaps color), but finer details are typically not (Holmes & Wolff, 2013; see Bergen, 2012 for review).
-Thus words activate internal states that are both prototypical and modally encoded.
+Thus, words activate internal states that are both prototypical and modally encoded.